PrototypeNAS: Rapid Design of Deep Neural Networks for Microcontroller Units

 We solve this optimization problem using a greedy selection strategy that retains solutions with higher Hypervolume contributions.
-First, we encode $P$ as a binary gene $g$, where each bit in $g$ corresponds to a solution in $P$, which is either set to $1$ if the sample should be part of $B$, or $0$ if not.
+First, we encode $P$ as a binary gene $g$, where each bit in $g$ corresponds to a solution in $P$, which is either set to $1$ if the sample should be part of $A$, or $0$ if not.
 Consequently, for each gene, only $k$ bits can be set to $1$, while all other bits are set to $0$.
-We then evolve an initial population $G \in \{g_0, g_1, \dots, g_{n-1}\}$ of size $n$, using mutation and crossover operators, and the Hypervolume indicator to evaluate the fitness of each $g \in G$.
+We then evolve an initial population $G \in \{g_0, g_1, \dots, g_{n-1}\}$ of a given size $n$, using mutation and crossover operators, and the Hypervolume indicator to evaluate the fitness of each $g \in G$.

 Naturally, crossover, mutation, and the initial generation of $G$ can lead to the creation of \enquote{invalid} genes, i.e. genes with more than $k$ bits set to $1$.
 Our algorithm greedily repairs such genes.
 If there are less than $k$ bits set to $1$, it iteratively sets bits to $1$ until exactly $k$ bits are set to $1$.
 This has no negative effect on the fitness of the gene, since the Hypervolume can only increase or stay the same with additional solutions added, but never decrease.
 If there are more than $k$ bits set to $1$, the algorithm instead tries to set additional bits to zero while keeping the Hypervolume as high as possible.
 To do this, it sets every bit that is $1$ to $0$ one by one and recalculates the Hypervolume.
 Then the algorithm sorts all bits by their calculated Hypervolumes in ascending order.
 Finally, it selects the top $k$ bits whose removal has the largest negative impact on the fitness of the gene, while setting all other bits to $0$.